 This website is very much work in progress.
-It contains historical and genealogical details about the Sinclairs, in particular, the Anglo-Norman Saint Clairs in England, the Rosslyn branch in Scotland, and those Irish Sinclairs who might have been descended from the Rosslyn branch.
+It contains historical and genealogical details about the Sinclairs, in particular, the Anglo-Norman Saint Clairs in England, the Rosslyn branch in Scotland, and the Irish branch that may have descended from the Rosslyn Sinclairs.

-Every effort has been made to provide information based on historically verified documentation and updated with more recent academic research (see Sources of information).
+Every effort has been made to provide information based on historically verified documentation and updated with more recent academic research.
 However, histories of families in Ireland are notoriously difficult to research because of the loss of so many official records in Dublin in 1922, and church records only began in the 1700s.
-Fortunately, in Scotland the history of the Rosslyn Sinclairs prior to 1700 has been well documented by the Scottish family’s celebrated genealogist, Father Hay, and in The Enigmatic Sinclairs: The First 350 Years (2015) by Gerald Sinclair and Rondo B. B. Me, available from St. Clair Publications.
+Fortunately, in Scotland the early history of the Sinclairs was well documented by the Rosslyn family’s celebrated genealogist, Father Hay, and in The Enigmatic Sinclairs: The First 350 Years (2015) by Gerald Sinclair and Rondo B. B. Me, available from St. Clair Publications.

 Information is presented geographically because the family’s unique history has been formed by past Sinclairs making periodic decisions to change their lives and circumstances: the Viking settlement of Normandy, the Norman invasion of England, establishing themselves in Scotland, planting in Ireland, and moving to England.
 Emigration to countries like America, Canada and Australia has also been the start of a significant new period of change.

-Descendant tables for the principal male lines of other Irish Sinclair families are provided where they are known.
+Descendant tables for the principal male lines of other Irish Sinclair families and related families are provided where they are known.
 This is not to detract from the contributions made by wives and daughters, but their lack of visibility in early records makes it difficult to trace their lineages further back than a few generations.
-The only complete family tree is that of the Newry Sinclairs and this is password protected, but there are separate pages for related families.

 Medieval Walkern and Magna Carta, tracing the history of William and Hamo de Saint Clair from Normandy and William de Lanvalei from Brittany.